E2B sandboxes

 Both operations completed successfully.
 The MCP servers are properly configured and working.

-You can extend this example to combine any of the 200+ MCP servers in the Docker MCP Catalog to build sophisticated automation workflows for your specific needs.
+The sandbox connected multiple MCP servers and orchestrated a workflow across Notion and GitHub.
+You can extend this pattern to combine any of the 200+ MCP servers in the Docker MCP Catalog.